Bedrock-OSS/bedrock-wiki/docs/blocks/custom-fluids.md

     - QuazChick
 ---

-::: tip FORMAT VERSION `1.20.20`
+::: tip FORMAT VERSION `1.20.30`
 This tutorial assumes an advanced understanding of blocks and the execute command.
 Check out the [blocks guide](/blocks/blocks-intro) before starting.
 :::

 ::: warning EXPERIMENTAL
-Requires `Holiday Creator Features` for use of experimental Molang queries, new item features and to trigger block events.
+Requires `Holiday Creator Features` for use of block tag Molang queries and to trigger block events.

 Requires `Beta APIs` to use [@minecraft/server](https://learn.microsoft.com/minecraft/creator/scriptapi/minecraft/server/minecraft-server) module version `1.5.0-beta`.
 :::